Shebboliciouss/Secure-programming/docs/readme.md

 python3 -m src.server.server rub from project root python3 -m src.client.client cleint start run from root

-# how to work the chat system
+# how to wrok the chat system

 -start server
 -start two or more clients